A solution to the mystery of the sub-harmonic series via a linear model of the cochlea: Introduction

-Roughly speaking, signals transmitted from the cochlea to the primary auditory cortex A1 via the auditory nerve encode the amplitudes of various Fourier components (but not their relative phases).
-Due to its similarity with the visual cortex V1, the auditory cortex A1 has led to the term {\it sound image} for the spectrogram, reinforcing the idea that we do not hear sounds per se, but rather we see their sound images (see for instance \cite{Moore2012,sacchelli}).
-The cochlea is a rather complex structure filled with a fluid called { {\em endolymph}} that is set in motion by incoming sound via the outer and middle ear (pinna, tympanic membrane, and auditory ossicles).
-(See Figure \ref{f-cochlea}.)
+The human auditory system is composed of the sensory organs, the ears (divided in inner, middle, and outer), which capture the physical sounds and convert them to neural signals that are then transmitted to the auditory cortex via the auditory nerve.
+In this paper, we focus on the cochlea, a specific part of the inner ear, which is the main organ responsible for sound perception.
+Roughly speaking, the whole function of the outer and middle ear is to capture the incoming sound waves and transmit them to the cochlea, which is responsible for decomposing the sound into its fundamental frequencies, thereby constructing the so-called spectrogram (see Figure \ref{f-andrea}).

-These vibrations reach the {\em basilar membrane}, which can be modeled as a collection of tensioned strings of varying lengths linear mass and tension.
-We consider here the simple possible model in which the strings are {\bf noninteracting} and are modeled by a simple {\bf linear} damped {\bf string equation}.
+This spectrogram is then transmitted to the auditory cortex A1 via the auditory nerve, where further processing occurs.
+It is worth to mention that the extant similarities between the auditory and visual cortices, have led some researchers to refer to the spectrogram as the ``sound image''.
+This conveys the idea that we do not hear sounds per se, but rather we ``see'' them (see, for instance, \citep{Moore2012,sacchelli}).